 Standard Deviation in excel was an inbuilt function in excel for 2007 and older versions which was used to obtain the standard deviation based on a sample given as argument, but in excel versions 2010 and above we have other formulas to calculate standard deviation which is STDEV.P and STDEV.S.

 For Example: Suppose you have data points 5, 3, 6, 8, and 10.

 - Average (Mean) = 32/5 = 6.4

 This means that most data points range is within 2.7 of the average value, i.e., between 3.7 to 9.1 (either side of the average value of 6.4).

 - If the Standard Deviation value is lower, then the frequency of the data points is closer to the mean (average) value.

-- If the Standard Deviation value is higher, then the frequency of the data points is wider to the mean (average) value.
+- If the Standard Deviation value is higher, then the frequency of the data points is wider than the mean (average) value.

 Calculate Standard Deviation in Excel

-When we deal with quantitative data we always to look for a typical element of the data set.
-What is the middle of the data point? i.e. the average value or mean of the data points.
+When we deal with quantitative data, we always look for a typical element of the data set.
+What is the middle of the data point? i.e., the average value or mean of the data points.